Prem-0007/IBM_PROJECT_PREM/README.md

-# 🎯 Interview Trainer Agent
+# 🎯 Interview Trainer Agent hahhahaha
 ### IBM SkillsBuild AICTE 2026 | Problem Statement No. 22

 An AI-powered Interview Trainer Agent built using IBM watsonx.ai and RAG (Retrieval-Augmented Generation) that helps students and job seekers prepare for interviews.